-If you’re searching for romantic places to eat in Paris, then you’ve come to the right place.
-These seven most romantic restaurants in Paris offer a unique atmosphere, impeccable service, and, of course, all the best food for you and your date to tuck into.
+If you’re searching for places for a romantic dinner in Paris, go on reading.
+These ten most romantic restaurants in Paris offer a unique atmosphere, impeccable service, and, of course, all the best food for you and your date to tuck into.

 1. Le Zimmer (Paris 1)

-Le Zimmer is an excellent place for a romantic meal.
-This Paris restaurant is situated in the neighborhood of Châtelet (Paris 1), not far from the Hôtel de Ville and just over a 10-minute walk from Ile de la Cité.
+Le Zimmer is an excellent place for a romantic dinner in Paris.
+It is situated in the neighborhood of Châtelet (Paris 1), not far from the Hôtel de Ville and just over a 10-minute walk from Ile de la Cité.

 This is a classy and romantic restaurant in Paris that still offers affordability.
 The restaurant has a regal feel with red velvet-backed chairs and a lovely outdoor patio where you can watch the city wake up.